 The requirements of the test setup for MIL-STD-285 testing are relatively straight forward.
 The arrangement of signal sources measuring equipment, pick-up devices, and shielded enclosures are all detailed within the standard.
 All power lines, RF cables, and other utilities entering the shielded enclosure must be in place when tests are conducted.
 Special care should be taken to make measurements in the vicinity of utility entrances, doors, and access panels.

-An electromagnetic barrier is a topologically closed surface created to prevent or limit fields and conducted transients from entering the enclosed space.
+A topologically closed surface created to prevent or limit fields and conducted transients from entering the enclosed space.
 The electromagnetic barrier consists of the shield and POE treatments.
 This barrier encloses the protected volume and special protective volumes if required.

-An electromagnetic closure is a treatment to prevent excessive electromagnetic field leakage at an aperture point of entry.
+A treatment to prevent excessive electromagnetic field leakage at an aperture point of entry.
 Examples of closure techniques at a seam between two metal plates include welding, brazing, or soldering and metal-to-metal contact under pressure applied with a mechanical fastening.

-Mission-critical equipment is defined as all equipment required to directly support a critical mission, success, or failure of which could affect the outcome of the battle.
+All equipment required to directly support a critical mission, success, or failure of which could affect the outcome of the battle.
 Mission-critical equipment often refers to all communications-electronics and support equipment that must be protected in order to perform critical trans- and post-HEMP attack missions.

-A point-of-entry (POE) is a location on the electromagnetic barrier where the shield is penetrated and energy may enter the protected volume.
+A location on the electromagnetic barrier where the shield is penetrated and energy may enter the protected volume.
 This will occur unless an adequate POE protective device is provided.
 POEs are classified as aperture POEs or penetrating conductors according to the type of penetration.
 They are also classified as architectural, mechanical, structural, or electrical POEs according to the engineering discipline in which they are usually encountered.